amurrell/deploy-commands/README.md

 **AWS SSM Workflows: Integrate workflows & Setup IAM, Github Secrets and Github Variables**

-You may not have SSH ports open for security reasons and may be using AWS with SSM - in which case, you can use the `deploy-workflow-aws-ssm-<env:prod|dev>.yml` workflow files instead.
+You may not have SSH ports open for security reasons and may be using AWS with SSM ([or want to be](https://github.com/greyvugrin/aws-ssh-ssm)) - in which case, you can use the `deploy-workflow-aws-ssm-<env:prod|dev>.yml` workflow files instead.
 Copy them into your site's repository under the `.github/workflows/` directory.

 > [!IMPORTANT]
 > Be sure to review the events that will trigger the workflow.
 For example, you may want to update the `deploy-workflow-aws-ssm-prod.yml` version to work _either_ `main` branch push OR tag `release` publish as it would be redudant to have both trigger the deployment.